JacobKilburn/Capstone-AI-Peanut-Maturity/README.md

 # Capstone-AI-Peanut-Maturity

 ## Dependencies
-Copy and paste into terminal
+Copy and paste into terminal.

 You may or may not use "pip" instead of "pip3"

 ```bash